piotrkilczuk/cmsplugin_gallery/README.rst

 - Unlimited, auto-discovered custom templates - you can change template of given gallery at anytime, use javascript galleries etc.

+There is also a django-filer_ enabled version of this plugin maintained by Ales Zabala Alava under https://github.com/shagi/cmsplugin_gallery_filer.

 Contributions and comments are welcome using Github at: http://github.com/centralniak/cmsplugin_gallery